acmmendis/ansible-non-root-user/README.md

 1. `root_user`: Creates a root user account.
 2. `non_root_user`: Creates a non-root user account and requires a sudoers file to be provided as a variable.

-The play creates a static password for the user, which will be output at the end of the play.
+The play creates a static one time password for the user, which will be output at the end of the play.
+This password has to change on the first login.

 # How to use